davidg1739/github-tutorial/README.md

 ### SSH Keys:

 In your git workflow you most likely will type commands such as `git push` or `git push -u origin master`.
-The commands stated will push the most recent commit in your local repository to your repository on github.
-If you do not have an ssh key setup you will have to type in your username and password evertime you want to push and or do anything else that involves a remote repository on github.
+The commands stated will push the most recent commit in your local repository to your remote repository on github.
+If you do not have an ssh key setup you will have to type in your username and password everytime you want to push and or do anything else that involves a remote repository on github.

 #### **To Create An _SSH Key_ follow the following steps:**
 **_The following steps are for c9 and github.com only.
 If you are using your computers bash or terminal click on the video below_**